 Example: if a student hands a paper in 5 days late, but one of those days is a religious celebration for the student, the student can apply for an exemption from penalty for that day.
 If granted, the student's paper would then be considered to be 4 days late.

 Instructors have no capacity to grant extensions.
-Students must apply to the Examinations Committee for exemptions from this deduction.
+Students must apply to the Academic Policies Committee for exemptions from this deduction.

 Academic Honesty & Standards